Fern J.Finkel, Esq. is an elder law attorney with her office in downtown Brooklyn.

-Fern is a board member of the Brooklyn Bar Association, the Vice Chair of the Foundation
+Fern is a board member of the Brooklyn Bar Association, the Chair of the Foundation

-Law Committee of the Brooklyn Bar Association, and the Vice Chair of the Elder
+Law Committee of the Brooklyn Bar Association, the Vice Chair of the Elder

-Law Committee of the Brooklyn Bar Association.
+Law Committee of the Brooklyn Bar Association,a district delegate to the New York State Bar Association Elder Law and Special Needs Section, and a board member of Legal Services New York City.
 She served for years as a volunteer certified

 mediator with Safe Horizons for community disputes, PINS cases and custody matters, as well as